 Conclusion

 In conclusion, the study provides strong evidence that the software product both designed and implemented well.
-Tasks used in this study are direct examples of tasks that end users will perform with the final software product Participants were capable of performing all tasks with relative ease and without error.
+Tasks used in this study are direct examples of tasks that end users will perform with the final software product.
+Participants were capable of performing all tasks with relative ease and without error.

-In addition to this, the feedback gained from analying questionnaire feedback showed that from a user’s perspective, the software product is well designed, well implemented and easy to use.
-This forms a valid argument in favor of the success of the project.
+In addition to this, the feedback gained from analysing questionnaire feedback showed that from a user’s perspective, the software product is well designed, well implemented and easy to use.
+This forms a valid argument in favour of the success of the project.

 Evaluation project objectives